Masamoto Sohonten White #2 Kasumi Kuro-Nakiri 6.5" (16.5cm)

 Please be cautious when inspecting carbon knives with wet hands after purchase.
 We ask customers to inspect all knives prior to using, and will not accept returns on damaged goods.
 In the event you receive a rusted knife, please call customer service within 48 hours, and we will be happy to assist you.

-For more information, please check our pages on different types of sharpening stones or sharpening tips.
+For more information, please check our pages on sharpening tips.